-Discrepancy usually means an unexpected (or unexplainable) difference between two sets of information.
-Unfortunately in digital marketing a discrepancy is always to be expected between any two sets of analytics platforms.
+Discrepancy means an unexpected (or unexplainable) difference between two sets of information.
+Unfortunately, in digital marketing, a discrepancy is always to be expected between any two sets of analytics platforms.

 If you’re still wondering why a discrepancy is occurring between your analytics platforms, there are simply too many reasons to list them all.
 It is certainly not the case that there is always someone to blame.
 Many times a discrepancy occurs simply due to a unique set of circumstances.

 In general, you would expect discrepancies between different analytics platforms to remain somewhat stable.
 This doesn’t mean that month-on-month you should see exactly the same discrepancies occurring, but there should be a stable range (5-10% for example).
 However, if you start seeing this range dramatically change, then there is likely a problem that needs addressing.